orkeilius/rogue-invader/docs/dev/script/menu/effect menu.md

-# effect menu
+# Effect menu
-this menu choose element from list of givable item of [gamedata](../other/gameData.md)
+This menu chooses an element from list of givable item of [gamedata](../other/gameData.md).

-When choose it add the effet to the player and remove it from the list for the next level
+When the effect is chosen, he adds the effect to the player and remove it from the list for the next level